ashsecurity/ashsecurity.github.io/_drafts/2019-05-22-ArcSight-Developing-Custom-Sysmon-Logs-Parser.md

 ### Some final words.

 In this post we have went over just one event as an example.
-I challenge you to go over rest of the events and create a proper mapping for them in your parser and afterwards categorizer.
+I challenge you to go over rest of the events and create proper mappings for them in your parser and categorizer.

-I have got most valuable ideas for my parser and categorizer from [this content](https://marketplace.microfocus.com/arcsight/content/microsoft-sysmon-flexconnector).
+I got most valuable ideas for my parser and categorizer from [this content](https://marketplace.microfocus.com/arcsight/content/microsoft-sysmon-flexconnector).

 > **Note:** When mapping out Event #3 I have encountered an interesting bug where parsing data fields of the log and mapping them to specific ArcSight fields breaks the connector after certain number of lines.
 However, using the same Data Fields to create *message* ArcSight Field goes without any problems.
 Weird bug, unfortunately I could not find any solution for that and support refused to help me out with it.